RFM for Planetary Atmospheres | ![]() | ![]() |

 The atmospheric profile within the RFM is entirely user-specified so the main adaptation for non-terrestrial atmospheres is straightforward.

-However, depending on the type of calculation, there are other parameters for which the RFM assumes terrestrial values by default, summarised in the table on the right.
+However, depending on the type of calculation, there are other parameters for which the RFM assumes terrestrial values by default, listed in the table on the right.

-These can all be altered using the *PHY section of the RFM driver file.
+These can all be altered within the *PHY section of the RFM driver file.

 The default values themselves are set in module phyadj_dat.f90